rust-lang/book/src/ch17-02-concurrency-with-async.md

 > Note: From this point forward in the chapter, every example will include this
 > exact same wrapping code with `trpl::run` in `main`, so we’ll often skip it
-> just like we do with `main`.
+> just as we do with `main`.
 Don’t forget to include it in your code!

 Then we write two loops within that block, each with a `trpl::sleep` call in it, which waits for half a second (500 milliseconds) before sending the next